Vadya44/TheSim/README.md

-The Sim is the game for android devices.
-Developed in Android Studio Java.
+Sim, the game for android, developing with using Android Studio.
 _________________________________________________________________